-Please take the time to read this Employee Handbook carefully and return the signed acknowledgment form (page 49) to your Supervisor within two weeks of receiving this publication.
+I encourage you to spend some time looking through the Employee Handbook carefully and return the signed acknowledgement form to your Supervisor within two weeks of receiving this publication.

-Again, I am extremely pleased to welcome you to Hospitality Services at Western University and look forward to working with you.
+Again, I am extremely pleased to welcome you to Hospitality Services and look forward to working with you.